Enrolment Information (Adult Learners 19+) - Capital City College Group

 Here you will find detailed information about residency and other documents you need to bring.

-To enrol with us, we need to see your proof of residence in the UK.
+To enrol with us, we need to see your proof of residency in the UK.
 In all cases below, your proof must be in date and cover you for the duration of your course.

 In the sections below, are the documents that you need to bring to enrol on our courses.